 This synopsis is very basic about how SSDI and SSI work.
 Many exceptions and specifics could affect your eligibility for either type of benefit.

-If you were wrongfully disqualified from receiving SSI or SSDI benefits, an attorney from Bogin, Munns & Munns can identify any missing or incorrect information in your application.
-Then, we’ll make the necessary adjustments in your appeal.
+If you were wrongfully disqualified from receiving SSI or SSDI benefits, an SSI lawyer from Bogin, Munns & Munns can identify any missing or incorrect information in your paperwork during the decision review process.
+Then, we’ll make the necessary adjustments to your appeal.

 How to Qualify for SSDI

 In order to qualify for SSDI, you must have a disability that fits the SSA’s definition.
 “Disability,” per the SSA’s Listing of Impairments, is any condition “severe enough to prevent an individual from doing any gainful activity.”

 These conditions could include but are not limited to:

 - Heart conditions, such as chronic heart failure or peripheral vascular disease

 - Musculoskeletal conditions, such as arthritis or curvature of the spine

 - Mental conditions, such as schizophrenia or obsessive-compulsive disorders

 - Respiratory conditions, such as asthma or chronic pulmonary hypertension